INMOS Linker Specification

 Serious-ilink-command line: only one output format allowed

-Serious-ilink-command line: ’load and terminate’ option set, some
+Serious-ilink-command line: ’load and terminate’ option set,

 arguments invalid